 Communicating directly with a customer support team provides a seamless and helpful experience for your customers.
 The ability to communicate in real-time offers a personal, humanized touch and typically leaves the customer feeling far more understood than interacting with a bot alone.
 The bank can benefit from this interaction because of the increased customer engagement rates and the customer-focused environment the interaction creates, which ultimately helps customer retention rates.

-For a closer look at the use cases of conversational AI in banking, check out our previous blog here.
+For a closer look at the use cases of conversational AI in banking, check out our previous blog here, or get our guide to conversational AI in banking by clicking below.

 How to Design A Conversational Banking Experience